fafamnzm/vue-apollo-pokemon/README.md

-## Pokemon Graphql using vue-apollo designed with Vuetify
+# Pokemon Graphql using vue-apollo designed with Vuetify

- Make sure to check the Pokemon and Dashboard for the full demonstration
+# Make sure to check the Pokemon and Dashboard for the full demonstration

- It is an infinite scroll.
-Scroll the Pokemon tab to the end and see it fetch more data like Instagram
+# It is an infinite scroll.
+Scroll the Pokemon tab to the end and see it fetch all like insta

- The data for Dashboard is static data coppied from internet
+# The data for Dashboard is static data from internet

- You can change the theme between dark and light from NavBar

- In addition, click on each Pokemon card for more details about them

 ## Project setup